TheXardas/nestjs-upload/README.md

 ```
 After a little while, application with run on http://localhost:8080

-You can import **postman** folder from project root into your Postman app, to test it out.
+You can import files in **postman** folder (not the folder though) from project root into your Postman app, to test it out.

 To authorize, use **/auth/login** endpoint.
 You can use following body:
 ```json